 - increased muscle tone and stiffness (spasticity)

-- urinary problems – such as a sense of urgency even when the bladder isn't full
+- problems peeing – such as an urgent need to pee, even when the bladder is not full

 - a lack of sensation in the feet (sometimes)